-The required three years of baseline environmental monitoring was completed in 2017 and Council used the data from that monitoring to prepare four Ongoing Mitigation Plans (OMPs) and submitted those to Greater Wellington Regional Council.
+The required three years of baseline environmental monitoring was completed in 2017 and the Council used the data from that monitoring to prepare four Ongoing Mitigation Plans (OMPs) and submitted those to GWRC.

 Two of those OMPs had already been approved by GWRC before the end of 2017/18.
-The third OMP was approved early in 2018/19 and the final one in early 2019.
+The third OMP was approved early in 2018/19 and the final one in early 2019 been substantially streamlined.

-With the transition from the extensive three years baseline monitoring regime to the approved OMP monitoring regime completed, the management and reporting of this complex water supply solution has been substantially streamlined.
 The focus now shifts to its operation under the OMPs for the next eleven years, at which time a comprehensive performance review is required.

+With the transition from the extensive three-year baseline monitoring regime to the approved OMP monitoring regime completed, the management and reporting of this complex water supply solution has